Chart Color Schemes

 Thornton is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Thornton's dwelling structure, as per the latest Census, consisted of 92.8% houses and 7.1% other dwellings.
-In comparison, Non-Metro NSW had 82.6% houses and 17.4% other dwellings.
-Home ownership in Thornton was at 24.0%, with mortgaged dwellings at 41.3% and rented ones at 34.8%.
-The median monthly mortgage repayment in the area was $1,800, higher than Non-Metro NSW's average of $1,733.
-The median weekly rent figure was recorded at $400, compared to Non-Metro NSW's $330.
+Thornton's dwelling structures, as per the latest Census, consisted of 92.8% houses and 7.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Regional NSW's figures of 82.6% houses and 17.4% other dwellings.
+Home ownership in Thornton stood at 24.0%, with mortgaged dwellings at 41.3% and rented ones at 34.8%.
+The median monthly mortgage repayment was $1,800, higher than Regional NSW's average of $1,733.
+The median weekly rent in Thornton was $400, compared to Regional NSW's $330.
 Nationally, Thornton's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing